rich-at-thinkful/ft-curric-gists/fundamentals/restful-apis.md

   - You should see `'api module works!'` as the first line and `undefined` as the second.
 This proves your API module works, `getItems()` is an exposed method, and `BASE_URL` is private

 #### 2. Write the getItems() method

+*Objective*: This method will GET request on `/items` and return the response in the callback.

 - Instead of just sending a test message into the callback, we're going to make an AJAX request and send the response back.
 - Inside `getItems()` make a `.getJSON()` GET request to the url of `{BASE_URL}/items` and provide the `callback` as the second argument.
 - Now refresh your app and instead of logging the test message, the console should log an empty array.
 - Delete this test once you're sure it works.

 #### 3. Write the createItem() method

+*Objective*: This method will POST request on `/items`, sending JSON in the request body, and return the response in the callback.

 - Make a `createItem` method that accepts `name` and `callback` parameters
 - Expose the `createItem` method in your returned object at the bottom of the IIFE
 - Inside `createItem`, declare a `newItem` variable and assign it to a new object with a name key equal to the `name` value passed in.
 Then wrap that object in `JSON.stringify()`.
 This is the data we will send into our POST request.